PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Study Results

 \subsubsection{\textbf{The instructors found the policies comprehensive and creative, but wished students had additional support in synthesizing and generalizing policies.}}

-To understand the instructors' views on the resulting policies, compared with those they created without students' inputs in previous semesters, we asked them to share their reflections prior to reviewing our study results (cf. \cite{smith2020keeping}).
+To understand the instructors' views on the resulting policies, compared with those they created without students' inputs in previous semesters, we asked them to review the policies and write down their observations and reflections prior to reviewing our study results (cf. \cite{smith2020keeping}).

 The instructor of Class 1 found that the policies students collaboratively created \textit{``comprehensively address all aspects relevant to their class experiences, from AI use for conceptual understanding, original work, group work, reading reflections, presentations, coding, and the use of sensitive information.''} This instructor also found some policies particularly creative and unexpected, such as one that regulated instructors' behaviors by \textit{``prohibiting AI-generated grading and feedback''} and another meta-policy called the \textit{``three-strike system''} that governed the enforcement of all the policies.
 This instructor found that \textit{``the PolicyCraft version created a policy set that has a much higher quality than the baseline condition.''}